 This myth gets in the way of cross-selling.
 Selling is the art of converting opportunities that arise, either as a result of marketing efforts, or perhaps that have arisen by chance.
 Selling is the art of demonstrating value on an individual level.
 If done well, the buyer is persuaded by the value and the sale will occur.
 This view of selling shifts the focus from the seller to the buyer; this shift if applied to cross-selling, makes efforts here much more likely to succeed.

-2. Need to need to be able to give answers
+2. Need to be able to give answers

 Clients aren’t looking for immediate answers.
 Understanding that is the key to getting past this particular challenge.
 Understanding whether challenges fit different service lines or product offerings is helpful, but getting to the bottom of what the client needs is critical.
 If this is shared internally (see 3 and 4 below) the solution ("answer") can be offered by someone else in the business.

-Showing your client that you have spent time getting to know them, finding out what they need and then offering a solution is much more likely to result in a positive engagement then glossing over issues and offering an immediate response.
+Showing your clients that you have spent time getting to know them, finding out what they need, and then offering a solution is much more likely to result in a positive engagement than glossing over issues and offering an immediate response.

 3. The wrong person is doing the selling